awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

 You map the SNS topic to the CloudWatch Events rule, and then map it to an Slack channel or Amazon Chime webhook in the AWS Chatbot console\.
 When a service event matches the rule, the rule's SNS topic sends a notification to the chat room\.

-AWS Chatbot supports CloudWatch Events for the following AWS services: Amazon EventBridge, AWS Config, Amazon GuardDuty, AWS Health, AWS Security Hub, and AWS Systems Manager\.
+AWS Chatbot supports CloudWatch Events for the following AWS services: AWS Config, Amazon GuardDuty, AWS Health, AWS Security Hub, and AWS Systems Manager\.

-### [Amazon EventBridge](https://console.aws.amazon.com/events/)<a name="eventbridge"></a>

-The Amazon EventBridge service provides enterprises with real time access to resource changes in AWS, Software\-as\-a\-Service \(SaaS\) applications, and custom applications without writing code\.
-You can use EventBridge as a complete functional substitute for CloudWatch Events\.
-CloudWatch Events users can use the EventBridge console to access and edit their [existing event bus configurations](https://docs.aws.amazon.com/lumberyard/latest/userguide/ebus-in-depth.html), CloudWatch Events rules, and existing events, and configure SNS topics to forward event notifications, without using the CloudWatch console\.

-EventBridge events have a close relationship to CloudWatch Events\.
-EventBridge uses the same CloudWatch Events API, so your existing CloudWatch Events and API usage remain the same\.
-You can also configure your own event rules directly in the EventBridge console without ever using the CloudWatch console\.

-AWS Chatbot fully supports operation with EventBridge\.
-You can configure any SNS topic in EventBridge and map the same topic in the AWS Chatbot console to send associated events to your chat rooms\.
-For more information about creating event rules in EventBridge, see [Creating an EventBridge Rule That Triggers on an Event from an AWS Resource](https://docs.aws.amazon.com/eventbridge/latest/userguide//create-eventbridge-rule.html) in the *Amazon EventBridge User Guide*\.
-You choose the appropriate SNS topic with the **Select targets** setting\.

 ### [AWS Config](https://console.aws.amazon.com/config/)<a name="aws-config"></a>

 AWS Config performs resource oversight and tracking for auditing and compliance, config change management, troubleshooting, and security analysis\.
 It provides a detailed view of AWS resources configuration in your AWS account\.
 The service also shows how resources relate to one another and how they were configured in the past, so you can see how configurations and relationships change over time\.

-For AWS Config monitoring, [you configure Amazon CloudWatch Events rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html) or [EventBridge rules](https://docs.aws.amazon.com/eventbridge/latest/userguide//create-eventbridge-rule.html) to forward AWS Config events notifications to an Amazon SNS topic\.
+For AWS Config monitoring, [you configure Amazon CloudWatch Events rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html) to forward AWS Config events notifications to an Amazon SNS topic\.
 You can then map that topic to AWS Chatbot to track those event notifications in chat rooms\.

  For more information, see [ Notifications for AWS Config](https://docs.aws.amazon.com/config/latest/developerguide//notifications-for-AWS-Config.html) in the *AWS Config Developer's Guide*\.